products. Practical Wanderlust and CardRatings may receive a commission from card issuers.

 Ever heard that saying, “there’s no such thing as bad weather, just bad clothing?”
 In addition to keeping you warm as you explore, weatherproof clothing is especially important if you’re going to do outdoor activities.
 So, be sure to bundle up in your favorite cozy sweaters, a warm coat, and waterproof winter boots!
 We’ve got all the details you need.

-Here are our tried and true travel essentials for Canada in the winter:
+Here are our tried and true travel essentials for winter travel.

-- Merino Wool Base Layer Undershirt: Laying is crucial, and you’ll need to start with a layer of insulation on top and bottom.
+- Merino Wool Base Layer Undershirt: Laying is crucial when it’s this cold, and you’ll need to start with a layer of insulation on top and bottom.
 If it’s not terribly cold that day, I can sometimes get away with a short sleeved or even sleeveless wool base layer.
-I also definitely just wear my long sleeved base layer as a shirt sometimes!
+I also defintey just wear my long sleeved base layer as a shirt somtimes!
 This is mine and this is Jeremy’s.

 - Wool Socks: Make sure you don’t just have run-of-the-mill acrylic socks for your trip – they won’t keep your feet warm while you’re out in the snow!
 Instead, bring socks that are primarily made of soft, heat-regulating wool, like these or these.